Just as we do, dogs have their own unique way of communicating with each other.

 When you see your dog bite its playmate during their playtime, don’t be alarmed that your dog is getting aggressive.

 Biting is part of happy communication during playtime.
 The bite is probably not deep nor harmful, and it should be an affectionate bite.

-You know the way we “Hi-five” each other to denote a moment of triumph or happiness?
+You know the way we “High-five” each other to denote a moment of triumph or happiness?
 It appears that the man’s best friends have the same expression too.

 Since they are always on their fours, it can be a challenging but worthy action.